 - Share Issuance and Transfer: The document specifies how new shares can be issued and the procedures governing the transfer and sale of shares within the company.

-In essence, the Articles of Association provide a blueprint for the company’s governance, ensuring that all parties know their roles and responsibilities.
+The Articles of Association in essence are the company’s norms of governance allowing all parties to know their respective roles and responsibilities.

 Forms of Articles of Association (AOA)